Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Conclusion

-For future work, we plan to compare rTEBD with existing time evolution methods, such as DMT \cite{White_2018}, DAOE \cite{DAOE}, LITE \cite{local-info1}, OST dynamics \cite{PhysRevB.110.134308}, sparse Pauli dynamics \cite{sparse} and variational methods \cite{PRXQuantum.5.020361,Bauernfeind_Aichhorn_2019,Goto_Danshita_2019,Haegeman_Cirac_Osborne_Pižorn_Verschelde_Verstraete_2011}.
+Additionally, we plan to compare rTEBD with existing time evolution methods, such as DMT \cite{White_2018}, DAOE \cite{DAOE}, LITE \cite{local-info1}, OST dynamics \cite{PhysRevB.110.134308}, sparse Pauli dynamics \cite{sparse} and variational methods \cite{PRXQuantum.5.020361,Bauernfeind_Aichhorn_2019,Goto_Danshita_2019,Haegeman_Cirac_Osborne_Pižorn_Verschelde_Verstraete_2011}.
 Extending the rTEBD algorithm to studying open system dynamics, imaginary time dynamics, phase transitions, and ground states is also left for future work.
+Integrating the reweighting idea of rTEBD into existing MPO-based methods like $W^{II}$ steppers \cite{Wtwo_stepper} is also an interesting research direction.